onolab-tmu/overiva/README.md

 This repository provides implementations and code to reproduce the results of the paper

-> Robin Scheibler and Nobutaka Ono, *"Independent Vector Analysis with more Microphones than Sources,"* Submitted to WASPAA 2019, 2019.
+> R. Scheibler and N. Ono, [*"Independent Vector Analysis with more Microphones than Sources,"*](https://arxiv.org/abs/1905.07880) Submitted to WASPAA 2019, 2019.

 Abstract
 --------